CH101 - The Fourth Century

 While it is true that Christianity was growing, it was not spreading as rapidly as some Church leaders (or Roman critics) wanted to think.
 It is true that Christianity had some presence in Britany and in Gaul, but there was very little gospel penetration into what is now central and northern Europe.

-We also know very few details of the Church in the last 30 years of the third century - we have few writings of substance which seems to indicate that there were few great leaders as have been seen during other previous periods.
+We also know very few details about Christianity in the last 30 years of the third century - we have few writings of substance which seems to indicate that there were few great leaders as have been seen during other previous periods.

 We know from Lactantius that Diocletian had Christians in his service just before he began his worst persecution.
 These attendants made the sign of the cross while fortune tellers were trying to divine the future for the emperor, thus causing the soothsayers difficulty.
 Diocletian demanded that these Christians be whipped.
 He also sent orders to his commanders that all Christians serving in the military be made to offer sacrifices or be dismissed from service.
 (Lactantius - Of The Manner in Which the Persecutors Died 10.6)